ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

 ### Stage instructions

 1. In the Qualifier stage, all teams will play a specific pool designed by the map selectors.
-2. The pool will contain 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time).
+2. The pool will contain 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), and [DoubleTime](/wiki/Game_modifier/Double_Time).
 There will not be a tiebreaker for this stage.
 3. The Qualifier pool contains 10 maps.
 There will be 4 maps under the NoMod bracket and 2 maps for the other mod brackets.
-4. Teams will have to play the map pool twice at a designated time.
+4. Teams will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
 5. The mappool will be played in the order listed above.
 6. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.
-7. There will be a 5-minute break in between the first and second play-through of the map pool.
+7. There will be a 5-minute break in between the first and second play-through of the mappool.
 8. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
 9. The top 32 seeded teams will advance to the Round of 32.
 10. Following the Qualifiers, Double Elimination stages will be played.
 This means that the winner moves to the next stage, and the losing team gets moved to the losers bracket.